 Geotagging or attaching exact location identification metadata to social media posts is a subtle way of shouting ‘I am here right now’, compromising your privacy and personal security.

 While location tagging has helped nabbed criminals in India, it can make it easy for others to follow you for the wrong reasons.
-For the same reasons I don’t talk about my day job online, I don’t post online location updates too.
+For the same reasons I don’t post online location updates too.

 3. Personal details